DIY Haircare Is Booming In Lockdown - But It’s No Novelty For Black Women

-Thanks to lockdown, DIY haircare has become part of a collective new normal as women everywhere have learnt how to cut, colour and style their hair at home sans the help of professionals.
-But for many women with afro hair, at-home haircare means a lot more than fixing an overgrown fringe or touching up roots.
+Thanks to lockdown, DIY haircare has become part of a collective new normal as women everywhere have learned how to cut, colour, and style their hair at home sans the help of professionals.
+But for many women with afro hair, at-home haircare means a lot more than fixing overgrown bangs or touching up roots.
 And it certainly is no novelty.

 Whether natural or chemically relaxed, our hair needs a particular kind of care.
-As a result, the DIY approach has become somewhat ingrained, and the self-taught process is vital to surviving, managing and even thriving independently.
+As a result, the DIY approach has become somewhat ingrained, and the self-taught process is vital to surviving, managing, and even thriving independently.
 For a string of practical and financial reasons, being able to do our own hair makes our lives easier.
-While people are currently counting down the days until hair salons reopen, for Black women like me, their closure has made no difference to our self-directed, autonomous afro haircare.
+While people are currently counting down the days until hair salons reopen in their respective cities, for Black women like me, their closure has made no difference to our self-directed, autonomous afro haircare.

 Advertisement